hpi-dhc/xmen/README.md

 # xMEN

 MEN is an extensible toolkit for Cross-lingual (**x**) **M**edical **E**ntity **N**ormalization.
-Through its compatibility with the [BigBIO (BigScience Biomedical)](https://github.com/bigscience-workshop/biomedical) schema, it works for many biomedical datasets.
+Through its compatibility with the [BigBIO (BigScience Biomedical)](https://github.com/bigscience-workshop/biomedical) framework, it can be used out-of-the box with many open biomedical datasets.

 ## :star: Installation